-- For security reasons, ES must be a separate server and must not be installed on a Publishing Agent server.
+- For security reasons, ES must be a separate server and must not be installed on a Connection Broker server.
 ES should be installed on a secure, standalone server that does not have any other components and roles installed.

 Setting up Windows Server side to comply RAS SAML pre-requisites

 Per prerequisites above, configure Microsoft Certification Authority, Certificate templates and add required user accounts.
 Detailed instructions available here: https://kb.parallels.com/124813

 Install RAS Enrollment Server Agent either manually or from RAS Console: